I love QuickBooks Online (QBO)! I use it for my bookkeeping business and it does everything I need and more.

 See this page for some tips to help you decide which software is the best accounting software for your church or nonprofit.

-Like I stated above...I have set up several churches in the desktop and online version of QuickBooks and like the extensive reporting capabilities among other things with the software.
+Like I stated above...I have set up many churches in the online version of QuickBooks and like the extensive reporting capabilities among other things with QB desktop and online software.

-In a nutshell, I believe QBDT and QBO can be affordable options for many small churches and nonprofits.
-Once it is set up PROPERLY -- volunteers with little or no accounting knowledge can easily use it...especially if you get it set up and have someone like me to train your staff how to use it =)
+To sum it all up...
+I believe QBDT and QBO can be affordable options for many churches and nonprofits.
+Once it is set up PROPERLY -- volunteers with little or no accounting knowledge can easily use it.

 Purchase Lisa London's QuickBooks for Churches.
 Lisa is a CPA and has written this book that is a must for anyone setting up or even maintaining a QB file for churches.